 You may use the media software on your computer to play music, films or photo slide-shows and watch television (if your computer has a TV tuner).
-Other options allow you to create CDs or DVDs.

 One or more media programs are installed on your computer, Windows Media Player and optionally Windows Media Center are provided by Microsoft.
 Other media programs may have been installed by Packard Bell to provide an improved media experience.